opendatalab-de/blog/_posts/2013/2013-09-14-stay-in-sync-with-openstreetmap.md

 Since most of my OSM functions are now part of the [osm-tools library](https://github.com/grundid/osm-tools) I also added this sync framework to this library.
 It can be found in the [osm-tools-process module](https://github.com/grundid/osm-tools/tree/master/osm-tools-process) in the package org.osmtools.osmchange.
-To use the framework you have to three things.
+To use the framework you have to do three things.
 First decide how and where you want to sore your current sequence number.
 For this I created the [SequenceHandler](https://github.com/grundid/osm-tools/blob/master/osm-tools-process/src/main/java/org/osmtools/osmchange/SequenceHandler.java) interface with a [SimpleFileSequenceHandler](https://github.com/grundid/osm-tools/blob/master/osm-tools-process/src/main/java/org/osmtools/osmchange/SimpleFileSequenceHandler.java) default implementation.
 This implementation stores your current sequence number in a file.